Mujeres (Mozart La Para song)

-"Mujeres" is a song by the Dominican urban artist Mozart La Para featuring Justin Quiles, released on June 8, 2018, by the Latin division of the label Roc Nation.
+"Mujeres" (Ladies) is a song by the Dominican urban artist Mozart La Para featuring Justin Quiles, released on June 8, 2018, by the Latin division of the label Roc Nation.
 A remix version of the song was released on November 9, 2018, featuring Farruko, Jowel & Randy.
 The track became one of the first to gain an international audience of the Dominican urban movement, reaching countries such as Argentina or Spain.